dongnguyenluongdinh/excel-playbook/docs/excel/[howto]_pivot_table.md

-# How to use Pivot Table in Excel
+# How to use Pivot Table
 `Pivot Table` in `Excel` allow you to quickly summarize, analyze, explore, and present large amounts of data.
 They are useful for creating reports and identifying trends without complex formulas.

 ---